Efficiency gain and bidirectional operation of quantum engines with decoupled internal levels

 (v) The two $E$-zones are separated by a \emph{gap} in $T_{a}$, within which no heat engine is possible, regardless of $T_{b}$.

-(vi)~Finally, for larger $J$, the $H$- and $R$-zones collapse to the line $T_{a} = T_{b}$ (Fig. \ref{Fig-Phases}(d)).
+(vi)~For larger $J$, the $H$- and $R$-zones collapse to the line $T_{a} = T_{b}$ (Fig. \ref{Fig-Phases}(d)).

-{\bf Physical Interpretation} -- this wider phenomenology can again be physically understood only from the level structure, in particular from the fact that level $E_{1} = -8J$ is `idle'.
+{\bf Physical Interpretation} -- This phenomenology can again be physically understood from the level structure, in particular from the fact that level $E_{1} = -8J$ is `idle'.
 For example: the condition $J > \frac{h_a}{4}$, valid in Fig. \ref{Fig-Phases}(c,d), implies that $E_{1}$ remains the ground state throughout the cycle.
 In particular, it concentrates most of the system's population after thermalization with bath $a$.
 Since, however, it does not shift with $h$, then for sufficiently low $T_{a} \ll T_{b}$ the invested work $|W_{a \rightarrow b}|$ must become smaller than the extracted work $W_{b \rightarrow a}$.
 This explains the `counter-rotating' engine (property (ii)).
-It is worth noting that, by Eqs.\,(\ref{eq:work2}-\ref{eq:f}), both work exchanges fall rapidly with $J$, so we can expect engines in this regime to have a very small output, see Fig. \ref{Fig-W-Q-Eng-Acc}(b).
+Note also that, by Eqs.\,(\ref{eq:work1}, \ref{eq:f}), both work exchanges fall rapidly with $J$, so we might expect engines in this regime to have a very small output.
+While this does happen in some cases (eg Fig. \ref{Fig-W-Q-Eng-Acc}(b)), a non-vanishing work output is nevertheless still possible in the limit where $T_{a}$ is very small, see the inset in Fig. \ref{Fig-Eff-Limit}(b).

 Property (iii) follows from the analogous argument in the opposite limit $T_{a} \gg T_{b}$.
 In fact, it is clear this same mechanism, hence properties (ii) and (iii), apply to \emph{any} quantum `working substance' with an `idle' ground level, and for which $W_{b \rightarrow a} $ always has the same sign.